zeek/zeek-docs/doc/install.rst

 Zeek releases are bundled into source packages for convenience and are available on the `downloads page`_.
-The source code can be manually downloaded from the link in the *tar.gz* format to the target system for installation.
+The source code can be manually downloaded from the link in the ``.tar.gz`` format to the target system for installation.

 If you plan to `contribute`_ to Zeek or just want to try out the latest features under development, you should obtain Zeek's source code through its